COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

     ;;;;;;;;;;;;;;;;;;
     ;;; KICK FLAGS ;;;
     ;;;;;;;;;;;;;;;;;;

+    ; kickflag sets the particular kick prescription to use ; kickflag=0 uses the standard kick prescription, where kicks are drawn from a bimodal ; distribution based on whether they go through FeCCSN or ECSN/USSN ; kickflag=-1 uses the prescription from Giacobbo & Mapelli 2020 (Eq.
+1) ; with their default parameters (<m_ns>=1.2 Msun, <m_ej>=9 Msun) ; kickflag=-2 uses the prescription from Giacobbo & Mapelli 2020 (Eq.
+2), ; which does not scale the kick by <m_ns>
+    ; kickflag=-3 uses the prescription from Bray & Eldridge 2016 (Eq.
+1)
+    ; with their default parameters (alpha=70 km/s, beta=120 km/s)
+    ; Note: sigmadiv, bhflag, bhsigmafrac, aic, and ussn are only used when kickflag=0 ; default = 0
+    kickflag = 0

     ; sigma sets is the dispersion in the Maxwellian for the SN kick velocity in km/s ; default=265.0